 Superior Clinical Results

-The WaveLight® Allegretto Wave® Eye-Q Laser was the first new laser approved by the FDA in five years when, in 2003 it was granted the widest approval range ever initially given to a new laser for both myopic and hyperopic vision correction.
+The WaveLight® Allegretto Wave® Eye-Q Laser system was the first new laser approved by the FDA and was granted the widest approval range ever initially given to a new laser for both myopic and hyperopic vision correction.

 The FDA granted this approval because it recognized the astounding clinical accomplishments made during the clinical trial.
 Since then, the clinical results from this laser, being in the hands of a cornea specialist, have continued to be incredibly positive, as manifested by the following historical clinical outcomes.

 - More than 93% of patients, at the one-year mark, said they saw at least as well or better than they had with glasses or contacts before treatment